This subject is available under ICMS postgraduate degrees, please click the button below to find a postgraduate course for you.

 The aim of this subject is to develop interdisciplinary knowledge of theories and management principles and practices for the planning, design and management of visitor experiences.
 It will provide insight into the nature of visitor experiences across diverse visitor settings and attractions.

-- Articulate an integrated understanding of core theories, management principles and practices relevant to visitor behaviour and management.
+a) Articulate an integrated understanding of core theories, management principles and practices relevant to visitor behaviour and management.

-- Apply and interpret multiple stakeholder perspectives within the public and private domain of the visitor economy at local, regional, national and international levels.
+b) Apply and interpret multiple stakeholder perspectives within the public and private domain of the visitor economy at local, regional, national and international levels.

-- Analyse and synthesise interdisciplinary information required for the ethical and sustainable facilitation of visitor experiences.
+c) Analyse and synthesise interdisciplinary information required for the ethical and sustainable facilitation of visitor experiences.

 e) Succinctly communicate evidence-based arguments and expert judgement to diverse audiences.

 Learning outcomes for this subject are assessed using a range of assessment tasks as described in the table below.